Co-author: Ellie McLachlan

 Super policies often include both TPD & income protection insurance

-Some super funds also include total & permanent disability (TPD) insurance as well as income protection insurance.
+Some super funds also include TPD insurance as well as income protection insurance.
 Having the value of your life insurance grouped together through super can often be cheaper than seeking insurance from elsewhere as policies are bought in bulk numbers.

 Super insurance might be cheaper than life insurance with other insurers